samherreid/samherreid.github.io/content/project/global.md

 After the derivation of each galcier's equilibrium line, the accumulation area ratio (AAR), a metrics of glacier health, can be calculated.

-From here I was able to diverge from the common, and not-so-informative, metric " percent debris-covered"  to define 5 new metrics, that, together, describe the state and geometric configuration of each glacier's debris cover.
+From here I was able to diverge from the common, and not-so-informative, metric " percent debris-covered"  to define four new metrics, that, together, describe the state and geometric configuration of each glacier's debris cover.
 These new metrics are defined below with examples from around the world.

 <img src="fig3-01.jpg" width="2000" height="2000" />